SuperWolfes/HalalYGO/script/MODERNIZING.md

 ## Use `aux.SelectUnselectGroup` for effects that target/select cards with different filters at the same time

-If an effect targets/selects cards that must meet different criteria at the same time, `SelectUnselectGroup` provides a clean way to do it, possibly shortening the script and/or avoiding multiple nested filters. _e.g._: "Swordmiss Blackout", "Marincess Aqua Argonaut" and "Ninjitsu Art Notebook of Mystery".
+If an effect targets/selects cards that must meet different criteria at the same time, `SelectUnselectGroup` provides a clean way to do it, possibly shortening the script and/or avoiding multiple nested filters. _e.g._: "Swordsoul Blackout", "Marincess Aqua Argonaut" and "Ninjitsu Art Notebook of Mystery".

-## Replace the id in effect codes if they are a ment value meant to be used to interact with other cards
+## Replace the id in effect codes if they are a magic value meant to be used to interact with other cards

 If a card needs to check for effects hardcoded as the ID of the card that implements them, the corresponding constant should be used instead of such id.
 If the constant does not exist and the effect is commonly used, it should be created and put in `constant.lua`. _e.g._: